2016 Tax Filing Resources for International Students

 REV-611 "Determining Residency for PA Personal Income Tax Purposes"

-If you worked in another state in 2014, you will probably have to file a tax return for that state also.
-Check for forms and information from that state’s revenue department: www.taxadmin.org/fta/link/ and consider using Sprintax to assist you both all your state returns.
+If you worked in another state in 2016, you will probably have to file a tax return for that state also.
+Check for forms and information from that state’s revenue department: http://www.taxadmin.org/state-tax-agencies and/or consider using Sprintax to assist you both all your state returns.

 E) Local (Pittsburgh) Tax Information

-From the city website, http://pittsburghpa.gov/finance/tax-forms, choose “2014 Tax Forms” and use the form for Allegheny County Central (70).
+For local returns, go to http://www.jordantax.com/Act32/EmployerForms.html and use the form for Allegheny County Central (70) if you live in the city.
 Include a copy of your visa documents with the return and mail to the address at the top of the form.
 The PSD for nonresidents is 880000 and the nonresident tax rate is 1%.